maarikatamm/maarikatamm.github.io/README.md

 ### Licenses & certifications

-- Google IT Support Specialization
+1. Google IT Support Specialization
-Coursera
+- The Bits and Bytes of Computer Networking
+- Operating Systems and You: Becoming a Power User
+- Technical Support Fundamentals
+- IT Security: Defense against the digital dark arts
+- System Administration and IT Infrastructure Services Coursera
 Issued May 2022
 Credential ID LH9UK7ZAHHD9